-The recent re-evaluation of what bacteria are found in placental tissue stimulated us to evaluate what viruses can be found in the placenta.
-It is known that viruses can pass through the placenta, be transmitted to the foetus and cause disease [1].
-Some of the most prominent viruses vertically transmitted across the placenta are those with DNA genomes, such as the human herpesvirus (HHV), herpes simplex virus (HSV), human cytomegalovirus (HCMV) and varicella-zoster virus (VZV) [1].
-However, a fuller understanding of the prevalence of herpesvirus infection of the placenta and how these viruses replicate and cause disease in the placenta or affect pregnancy outcomes is required [1, 23, 24].
+The recent reevaluation of what bacteria are found in placental tissue stimulated us to evaluate what viruses can be found in the placenta.
+It is known that viruses can pass through the placenta, be transmitted to the fetus and cause disease (1).
+Some of the most prominent viruses vertically transmitted across the placenta are those with DNA genomes, such as the human herpesvirus (HHVs) herpes simplex virus (HSV), human cytomegalovirus (HCMV) and varicella-zoster virus (VZV) (1).
+However, a fuller understanding of the prevalence of herpesvirus infection of the placenta and how these viruses replicate and cause disease in the placenta or affect pregnancy outcomes is required (1, 23, 24).
 Plus, there have been contrasting reports of which herpesviruses can be found in placental tissue.
-It has been reported that HCMV and HSV can be found in full-term placental and decidual tissue in the presence and absence of several common sexually transmitted pathogenic non-commensal bacteria (e.g. chlamydia) [25].
+It has been reported that HCMV and HSV can be found in full term placental and decidual tissue in the presence and absence of several common sexually transmitted pathogenic non-commensal bacteria (for example, chlamydia) (25).
 It is unknown what effect these bacterial infections could have on herpesvirus replication and pathogenesis.
-Moreover, it has been observed that more placental tissues contain HCMV and a pathogenic bacterial species than HCMV alone [25], suggesting pathogenic bacterial infection promotes HCMV infection.
-However, more recent studies have reported that DNA from HSV-1, HSV-2 or HCMV could not be found in placental DNA from full-term pregnancies, pre-term pregnancies, pregnancies with pre-eclampsia or pregnancies with foetal growth restriction [26].
+Moreover, it has been observed that more placental tissues contain HCMV and a pathogenic bacterial species than HCMV alone (25), suggesting pathogenic bacterial infection promotes HCMV infection.
+However, more recent studies have reported that DNA from HSV-1, HSV-2, or HCMV could not be found in placental DNA from full term pregnancies, pre-term pregnancies, pregnancies with preeclampsia or pregnancies with fetal growth restriction (26).

 Also, other herpesviruses can utilize the placenta for vertical transmission, which leads to disease.
-For example, it has been demonstrated that HHV-6A, -7 and -8 can replicate in cells derived from placental tissue in vitro and HHV-6A, -6B and -7 could be involved in disease during pregnancy [26-33].
-Specifically, a recent report has demonstrated that the only viral RNA that could be reliably detected in cases of pre-eclampsia was from either HHV-6A or HHV-6B genomes and there was a strong association between the presence of chromosomally inherited HHV-6A or -6B and pre-eclampsia [26].
+For example, it has been demonstrated that HHV-6A, -7 and -8 can replicate in cells derived from placental tissue in vitro and HHV-6A, -6B and -7 could be involved in disease during pregnancy (26-33).
+Specifically, a recent report has demonstrated that the only viral RNA that could be reliably detected in cases of pre-eclampsia was from either HHV-6A or HHV-6B genomes and there was a strong association between the presence of chromosomally inherited HHV-6A or -6B and pre-eclampsia (26).
 However, it is unknown if HHV-6 viruses have an obvious impact on other pathologies during pregnancy or if there is any relationship between HHV-6 infection and bacterial infection during pregnancy.

 There has also been contrasting data presented on which DNA viruses other than herpesviruses may be found in the placenta.
-There are reports that adenovirus [34], adeno-associated virus [35], papillomavirus [36] and polyomavirus [37] can infect human or murine placental cells in vitro, suggesting that viruses from these families may be found in the placenta.
-However, a recent study has indicated that adenovirus and papillomavirus DNA could not be found in placental DNA extracts from full-term pregnancies, pre-term pregnancies, pregnancies with pre-eclampsia or pregnancies with foetal growth restriction [26].
+There are reports that adenovirus (34), adeno-associated virus (35), papillomavirus (36) and polyomavirus (37) can infect human or murine placental cells in vitro, suggesting that viruses from these families may be found in the placenta.
+However, a recent study has indicated that Adenovirus and Papillomavirus DNA could not be found in placental DNA extracts from full term pregnancies, pre-term pregnancies, pregnancies with preeclampsia or pregnancies with fetal growth restriction (26).
 Plus, it is as yet unknown if there are the links between placental infection by these viruses and disease in humans.